HowTo: Build a retro-smart home display via analog displays

 You can rotate the 3D view of the STL file by holding down the mouse button.
 You can zoom in and out with the mouse wheel.

-In this step, the alternative labels of the display scales are glued to the display.
-Because you don't want to display voltages with the analog displays but other values such as temperatures, humidity, etc. For this, the scales have to be adjusted slightly.
+In this step, the alternative labels for the display scales are glued on.
+After all, you don't want to use the analog displays to show voltages but other values such as temperatures, humidity, etc..
+To do this, the scales need to be adapted slightly.

 In the following pdf file you will find templates for temperature (inside and outside), humidity (inside and outside), air pressure, hour and minute in German and English.
-Simply print them out and stick them on the scales of the analogue displays as described below.
-This is best suited for printable label paper, since this is already provided on one side with an adhesive layer.
-If you would like to have them in other languages too, just ask for it in the comment section. 🙂
+Simply print these out and stick them on the scales of the analog displays as described below.
+Printable label paper is best suited for this, as it already has an adhesive layer on one side.

 Downloads: scale-lettering.pdf

-Loosen the screws in the front cover …
+To do this, loosen the screws in the front cover...

-… and take everything apart until you can see the thin scale plate.
+...and take everything apart until you can remove the thin scale plate.
 Be careful not to bend or otherwise damage the sensitive pointer.

-If you have cut out the alternative display scale label of your choice, you can stick it on the previously removed scale plate.
-Here you should work very clean, because you can (and should) see this scale plate and the alternative display scale label later very good.
+Once you have cut out the alternative display scale lettering of your choice, you can glue it onto the previously removed scale plate.
+You should work very cleanly here, as this scale plate and the alternative display scale lettering can (and should) be clearly visible later.

-If you have pasted the alternative display scale label on the scale plate this should look something like this.
+Once you have glued the alternative display scale lettering onto the scale plate, it should look something like this.

-So that you can illuminate the displays later in the dark, an LED backlight is installed.
+LED backlighting is installed so that you can also illuminate the displays later in the dark.

 To do this, you must first remove any existing obstacles.
 You have to get to the back of the scale surface.

-There you drill a small hole with a diameter of about 3mm in the middle.
-When drilling, make sure that you do not damage the scale plate on the front when piercing.
+First drill a small hole with a diameter of approx. 3 mm relatively centrally.
+When drilling, make sure that you do not damage the scale plate on the front when piercing the hole.

 That's it with the installation of the backlight.
-Build the display parts back together...
+Reassemble the display...

-For this, the display is pushed from the front into the housing opening.
-Then you can fix the display on the inside with nuts.
+To do this, the display is pushed into the housing opening from the front.
+You can then fix the display on the inside with nuts.

-You repeat this with the second display, in which of course you have already pasted the new scale label.
+Repeat this with the second display, on which you have of course already stuck the new scale label.

-Then you can also attach the backlight to the second display.
+You can then attach the backlight to the second display.

-… and drills again a sufficiently large hole as in the previous display.
+...and drill a sufficiently large hole again as for the previous display.

 Prepare connecting cables